damianhakert/damianhakert.github.io/source/_posts/2013-12-19-gitlab-ci-with-parallel-builds-and-deployments.markdown

 1. Percentage result history graphs

 We think the above is a feasible way to integrate a lot of useful features in GitLab CI.
 We look forward to hear your questions, comments and suggestions.

+Update on 2014-03-26: As [commented below](https://www.gitlab.com/2013/12/19/gitlab-ci-with-parallel-builds-and-deployments/#comment-1228617249) we would like to also include the ability to assign a runner to a specific script.
+This would enable you to perform a performance test on a specific machine or to perform a build on multiple operating systems.